izsvenezie-virology/FluMut/README.md

 ### Matrix
 Options: `-M FILENAME`/`--mutations-output FILENAME`
 ```
-mutfinder -M mutations_output.tsv your_fasta.fa
+flumut -M mutations_output.tsv your_fasta.fa
-mutfinder --mutations-output mutations_output.tsv your_fasta.fa
+flumut --mutations-output mutations_output.tsv your_fasta.fa
 ```

 Outputs amino acids present for each sample in each position of any mutation found in the analysis.
 The output file is a tab-separated matrix with samples on rows and mutations on columns.

 ## FASTA header parsing
-To assign a FASTA sequence to a specific segment MutFinder relies on the FASTA header.
+To assign a FASTA sequence to a specific segment FluMut relies on the FASTA header.
 In the header must be present both a sample ID (consistent among segments of the same sample), and the segment name as reported in the database (eg. for avian influenza possible segments are `PB2`, `PB1`, `PA`, `HA`, `NP`, `NA`, `MP`, `NS`).
 By default the program expects the sample ID first and then the segment name separated by an undrescore and nothing else (eg. `my_sample_PB2`)